 In reality when a share is lent under a securities lending arrangement, ownership of the share passes from lender to borrower upon delivery of the share.
-In order to prevent income inclusions and capital gains and losses from arising under such transactions, the Act contains non-disposal and non-acquisition rules.
-These rules cover trading stock [section 22(4A) and (9)(a) and (b)] and CGT [paragraph 11(2)(h)].
+In order to prevent income inclusions and capital gains and losses from arising under such transactions, the Act contains non-disposal and acquisition rules.
+These rules cover trading stock [section 22(4A) and (9)(a) and (b)] and capital gains tax [paragraph 11(2)(h)].
 For the purpose of determining the three-year period under section 9C(2), the lender is deemed to have enjoyed uninterrupted ownership of the shares during the lending period.

-In order to qualify as a "securities lending arrangement", the borrower must, amongst other things, return an identical security as defined in section 1(1) to the lender before the expiry of a 12-month period from the date the securities were initially transferred from the lender to the borrower.
+In order to qualify as a "securities lending arrangement", the borrower must, amongst other things, return an identical security as defined in section 1(1) (equity shares of the same class in the same company in this context) to the lender before the expiry of a 12-month period from the date the securities were initially transferred from the lender to the borrower.

-Example 6 - Securities lending arrangement resulting in deemed uninterrupted ownership
+Example 5 - Securities-lending arrangement resulting in deemed uninterrupted ownership